New to Teaching at Stanford

 Whether you are an experienced instructor moving to Stanford or at the beginning of your teaching career here, these tips and links can help you get oriented to the specifics of teaching at Stanford.

 Information on this page is organized by category:

 - Emergency and disaster preparation

 - University policies

 - Funding sources for instructors

-Where do I find current information on teaching during COVID-19?
+Where do I find current information about emergency or pandemic-related policies?

 Where do I check health information?

 The Health Alerts site provides important updates about infectious diseases, travel warnings and other public health issues, including the university’s operations and policies in the context of the COVID-19 pandemic.
 This includes information for faculty and instructors during the COVID-19 pandemic.